 We often take the harmonious nature of the colorful world around us for granted, but when it comes to photo editing, you can’t go for long without learning about colors and color theory.
 Every good photo editor needs to understand colors and how to use them correctly.
-Lack of knowledge on this matter often leads to people editing photos that look dull and simply not good.
-Which is why you’re here today: let’s dive right into the color pastel red!
+Otherwise, you’ll end up with a dull photo.
+Today, we’re diving into the color pastel red.

 Even if you don’t consider yourself an artistic person, color theory goes a long way, touching everything from small business branding and color palettes to daily tasks like picking out an outfit.
 Colors are an important part of what makes things visually appealing and the best way to learn all about them is to start with a single color.
 Without further ado, let’s take a look at pastel red.